cloudcmd/cloudcmd-plugin/README.md

 # Cloud Commander Plugin

-If you ever dreamed about having ability to expose functionality of `Cloud Commander`, now your dreames came true: with help of `plugins` field in `options` you can specify client-side js files, that will be loaded strict after load of `Cloud Commander`.
+If you ever dreamed about having ability to expose functionality of `Cloud Commander`, now your dreams came true: with help of `plugins` field in `options` you can specify client-side js files, that will be loaded strict after load of `Cloud Commander`.

 ```js